connordoman/hist-115-pres-2/README.md

 132. Germany will abolish leases of Hankow and Tientsin.
 China will allow international residence and trade in these areas.
 Allied powers property rights will not be affected.

-133. Germany waives all claims against the Chinese government.
+133. Germany waives all claims against the Chinese gov't.

 134. Germany property in at Shameen in Canton is returned to Britain.
 Germain property in French Shanghai is returned to France.